 TWRC Wildlife Center would like to invite college students and aspiring professionals in the Zoology, Wildlife Biology and Pre-Vet, and Public Relations/Marketing fields to apply for our unpaid internship opportunities.
 Internships are available in our Animal Care Program, General Center, Public Relations/Marketing, Education and our Wildlife Vet Room.

 All of our internship experiences are hands-on and are overseen by our trained staff.
 Throughout your internship, we will offer you training in wildlife handling and care, non-profit business practices, and specialized training helping to give you a competitive edge for pursuing your career.
-Come join us and learn about our mission to promote environmental conversation through public education and the rehabilitation of Texas wildlife.
+Come join us and learn about our mission to promote environmental conservation through public education and the rehabilitation of Texas wildlife.

 TWRC is an unforgettable experience that has taught me a deep appreciation for wildlife animals.
 It provided a diverse opportunity where you get to be hands-on giving medications, fluids, and tube feeding various animals that you do not get to do anywhere else.
 The staff at TWRC is always willing and able to teach you techniques and skills that will help you across many different fields of study.
 TWRC is a must for anyone interested in wildlife or veterinary medicine!